fastify/fastify-cookie/README.md

 + `name`: a string name for the cookie to be set
 + `value`: a string value for the cookie
-+ `options`: an options object as described in the [cookie serialize][cs] documentation with a extra param "signed" for signed cookie
++ `options`: an options object as described in the [cookie serialize][cs] documentation with an extra param "signed" for signed cookie and the param "secure" also accepting the value "auto"

 #### Securing the cookie